 Adoption of ERP software in healthcare

 Specialization of ERP systems is developing since every industry requires a solution that would take into account its specific standards and needs.
 Many healthcare organizations are managed similarly to businesses, and, of course, they have inventory management, supply chain, financial management, staff management that differ from those of other businesses.
 How will healthcare erp software develop in the near future?

 ERP "goes" to cloud.
 New versions of ERP systems are developed taking into account deployment in clouds.
 Cloud technologies expand opportunities of ERP systems as they enable companies to gather (store and process) abundant data.

 Demand for mobile ERP.
 The increased functional capabilities of ERP systems require developers to make more user-friendly interfaces.
 Users of medical ERP software need a convenient system that could be used not only from workstations in the office but also on mobile devices.

 ERP becomes intelligent.
 ERP systems continue to improve to solve business tasks effectively.
 Intelligent ERP medical software offers something more than ordinary ERP systems.
 It combines cloud computing, machine learning and intelligent analytics for providing unique data.
 A huge step forward is the development of ERP with AI and the tendency points that AI will be a necessary part of healthcare ERP systems.

 We live in an amazing time when it's not necessary to be a wizard to make the impossible a reality.
 Science and technological progress perform miracles in healthcare.
 We already have real-life cyborgs the human body of whom are augmented by technologies.
 We have nanobots floating in blood and removing harmful bacteria.
 We have digital tattoos measuring heart or brain activity.

-You'll agree that healthcare application software development becomes more sophisticated and innovative.
+You'll agree that medical software development becomes more sophisticated and innovative.
 Maybe in 20 years, we'll be programming another Bishop (right, "Aliens").
 Why not?
 After all, in 1918 no one thought that people could exchange instant messages all over the world using millions of gigabytes of information.